mddazure/azure-vwan-microhack/README.md

 This will take a few minutes to complete.

-## Task #2: Remove custom routes

-Access the Default route tables in both Hubs and remove the custom routes pointing to nva-vnet.

-## Task #3: Convert to Secure Hubs
+## Task #2: Convert to Secure Hubs

-We are now ready to convert the Hubs through Azure Firewall Manager.
+We are now ready to convert our Virtual Hubs into Secured Hubs through Azure Firewall Manager.
+We will create a Firewall Policy in the same flow.

+:exclamation: Note that Firewall Manager is a separate top-level Azure service; it is not part of Virtual WAN.
+If you don't have it bookmarked already, find Firewall Manager using the search bar at the top of the portal.

-In the Firewall Mananger blade, click Azure Firewall Policies and Create Azure Firewall Policy.
+In the Firewall Mananger blade, click Azure Firewall Policies and + Create Azure Firewall Policy.

 **Basics**
 - Resource group: select vwan-microhack-hub-rg